riceissa/spaced-inbox/README.md

 2. You run `script.py --initial_import`.
 This imports your writing inbox into a database that manages the review schedule.
 3. Every day, you run `script.py`, both to import new notes into the database and to review notes that are due.
 The "review" consists of a list of notes that are due on that day, along with line numbers that tell you where in the file they are located.
 You visit the location, edit/delete/do nothing, then tell `script.py` that you've reviewed the note.
 This is like pressing "Good" or "Again" in Anki, and will modify the review interval in a spaced manner.

 That's it!
-There's no app or writing interface: you get to choose your favorite text editor, and write in whatever markup language you prefer.
+There's no app or writing interface: you get to choose your favorite text editor, and write in whatever markup language you prefer. `script.py` does not modify your notes file in any way.

 The spacing algorithm is a simplified version of the one for [Anki/SM2](https://gist.github.com/riceissa/1ead1b9881ffbb48793565ce69d7dbdd) with an initial interval of 50 days, so it goes 50 days, 50\*2.5 = 125 days, 125\*2.5 = 313 days, and so on.